coderandhiker-demos/actions-in-branches/README.md

-# actions-in-branches
+# Actions in Branches
-Evaluating github actions development in branches using skeleton workflows in main
+Evaluating github actions development in branches using skeleton workflows in main to see if it is possible to contain incremental pipeline commits to a branch and protect the main branch from all the iterative development noise for GitHub Actions.
+Ideally, we would then squash and merge the branch into main and have one update with all the changes to the pipeline YAML file for clarity.